SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-11-01-converting-directx-x-files-for-use-in-games.markdown

 In my journey i followed many posts and hints of ways i could convert .X files, here why most of them did not work:

 - [Milkshape](http://chumbalum.swissquake.ch/ms3d/index.html) – Was free to TRY and could read .X files.
-But does not allow saving in the trial.&nbsp; Granted it was not much and you may want to buy Milkshape if you wish
+But does not allow saving in the trial.
+Granted it was not much and you may want to buy Milkshape if you wish

-- [TrueSpace3D](http://en.wikipedia.org/wiki/TrueSpace) – Truespace was made free several years back after Microsoft bought them, can be tricky to find but its a great Free 3D tool.&nbsp; However it cannot import .X files no matter what people say! ([\<Download Link\>](http://download.cnet.com/TrueSpace/3000-6677_4-10187286.html))
+- [TrueSpace3D](http://en.wikipedia.org/wiki/TrueSpace) – Truespace was made free several years back after Microsoft bought them, can be tricky to find but its a great Free 3D tool.
+However it cannot import .X files no matter what people say! ([\<Download Link\>](http://download.cnet.com/TrueSpace/3000-6677_4-10187286.html))

 - Online / downloadable model converters – looked at several but ALL require purchase, anything from $100 to $$$$, seems it is a very hot market.